Quick Scheduling with a Behavioral Health and Developmental Specialist

 - Attention deficit hyperactivity disorder (ADHD) (including accompanying anxiety and depression)

 - Autism spectrum disorders, including what used to be called Asperger’s syndrome

 - Behavioral concerns such as tantrums and aggression

 - Communication, speech and language concerns

 The center also supports the Winnie Palmer Hospital for Women & Babies Neonatal Intensive Care Unit (NICU) by participating in the NICU Development Clinic and screening babies for neurodevelopmental health.

 Treating Children for Healthy Development

 The Behavioral and Developmental Center sees children and youth of all ages, from infants to teens and young adults up to 21 years.
-We treat each child, teen and young adult as a unique individual, collaborating with primary care providers, other Arnold Palmer Hospital specialists and community providers when appropriate, including neuropsychologists, behavioral therapists, physical therapists, speech therapists and occupational therapists.
+Patients are evaluated by a physician or nurse practitioner, and a psychologist with social worker assistance in referring families to additional community resources, as needed.
+We treat each child, teen and young adult as a unique individual, collaborating with primary care physicians, other Arnold Palmer Hospital specialists and community providers when appropriate, including neuropsychologists, behavioral therapists, physical therapists, speech therapists and occupational therapists.